kebding/cruzscanner/README.md

 # cruzscanner

-This repository provides a system for Teaching Assistants to easily manage large classes of students by automating the attendance check process.
+This repository, built for the CruzHacks hackathon, provides a system for Teaching Assistants to easily manage large classes of students by automating the attendance check process.
 When a student ID card's barcode is scanned, the system automatically logs the ID number in a database.

 When scanning ID cards to confirm that students turned in their exams, it automatically sends the student an email confirming that their exam was